PolyRocketMatt/Peak/README.md

    - White noise
    - Value noise
    - Simplex noise
-   - Multi-fractal noise (can be based on value, perlin or simplex noise)
+   - Multi-fractal noise (can be based on value or simplex noise)
+   - Smooth multi-fractal noise (exclusion of octaves)

 Examples: